Ulises-Rosas/OBISdat/README.md

 ### Usage

-The way this executable is used match up this structure:
+The way this executable is used match up with this structure:

 ```Shell
 obis.py [path] [parameters]